Online, Virtual and Classroom Courses

 2. NG2/IG2: a 3-hour practical assignment in your workplace.

-The new OBE assesses the same learning outcomes from elements 1-4, but with scenario-based questions.
-This helps to test your ability to apply your learning, rather than just reference key bits of information.
+The Unit NG1/IG1 open book exam assesses the learning outcomes for Elements 1-4, with scenario-based questions.
+This helps to test your ability to apply your learning to a real-life setting, rather than just referencing key bits of information from memory.
 The exam is taken entirely online, so you can use digital resources and textbooks to help you.

 The exam will open with a scenario describing a real-life incident or safety intervention.
 It'll outline organisational activities, worker behaviour, and the role you play within the developing situation.

-The paper is worth 100 marks and you need to achieve 45 to pass.
+The paper is worth 100 marks, and you need to achieve 45 to pass.
 You'll be given 24 hours to submit your answers, but it should only take you around 3 hours to complete.

 NEBOSH General Certificate NG2/IG2 Risk Assessment Practical